numbertheory/dashport/docs/dashport.md

 The coordinate system in Dashport is `x` refers to the horizontal position (the column on the screen), and y refers to the (the row on the screen).

+See [Add String Methods](docs/addStringMethods.md) for more information and other methods to add characters to your app's screen.

+## Coordinate layout
+If you are familiar with the built-in Python curses library, you'll note that `x` and `y` for Dashport is switched, so that `x` refers to columns and `y` refers to rows.
+The origin `(0, 0)` is still the top-left of the screen, and values increase for `x` as you move right and increase for `y` as you move down the screen.
+Run the [explore_screen.py](examples/explore_screen.py) example to see this in action.

+This was done to make the coding experience a bit more approachable, so you can use the values of the size of the screen itself (`app.rows`, `app.cols`) to figure out the limits of whether or not a string or character can be placed.

 ## Binding keys to the application